nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 This command updates the bill of a guest in GuestBook.

 This command updates the bill of the guest at the specified `INDEX`.
-The existing bill value will be increased by the input value.
+Depending on the sign ('+' or '-') of your input, the existing bill value be incremented or decremented respectively by the value of your input.

 Format: `bill INDEX b/BILL`

 Constraints of parameters:
-* The bill value **must be either an whole number or a whole number with up to 2 decimal places.**
+* The bill value **must be either a whole number or a whole number with up to 2 decimal places.**

 Examples:
 * `bill 1 b/+99.99` or `bill 1 b/99.99` Adds 99.99 to the bill of the first guest.